 Further optimizations like clustering hotline functions throughout the group or sharing service and training capacity are in constant progress, in order to increase both efficiency and customer benefit.

-A new, fully integrated IT system is in development.
-This will cover marketing, address and prospect database, proposals, all commercial and logistic processes as well as management of the existing customer base.
-It is planned to go live in the middle of 2011.
+A new, fully integrated IT system is in the process of going live.
+It covers marketing, address and prospect database, proposals, all commercial and logistic processes as well as management of the installed CAD software base at customer sites.